South Pasadena High School

-South Pasadena High School (SPHS or "South Pas") is the one public high school serving grades 9–12 in the city of South Pasadena, California.
-With the South Pasadena Middle School and three elementary schools (Arroyo Vista, Marengo, and Monterey Hills) it makes up the South Pasadena Unified School District.
+South Pasadena High School (SPHS or "South Pas") is the only public high school serving grades 9–12 in the city of South Pasadena, California.
+Along with the South Pasadena Middle School and three elementary schools (Arroyo Vista, Marengo, and Monterey Hills) it makes up the South Pasadena Unified School District.

 Established in 1905, it is the only public high school in South Pasadena.
 The campus is on the west side of the city on Fremont Avenue.
 The school contains several main academic buildings, a performing arts auditorium, a swimming pool, two sets of tennis courts, two indoor gymnasiums, a 400-m outdoor track, and three athletic fields.
 The school's motto is "Scholarship, Leadership, Strength, and Fair Play."
 The school colors are orange and black, and the mascot is a tiger.